 - Click from the project toolbar.
-Select to export the project to desktop

-Alternatively, you can customize project export for your project by setting export preferences (the settings icon to the right of the window title) which are applied each time you export the project.
+- Select the assets to add.
+You can filter by asset type or customize the project export settings by selecting preferences (the settings icon to the right of the window title) which are applied each time you export the project.